thomasgladwin/teg_RMA/README.md

 Repeated measures ANOVA in Matlab and (with fewer bells and whistles) Python.

 For use in Python: pip install tegstats (or use the tegstats_local.py file), and see the example_regression and example_RMA .py files for usage.
-The Python version so far only does pure within-subject analyses, within x between-factor interactions (with an arbitrary number of factors and levels per factor), and randomization tests.
+The Python version so far only does pure within-subject analyses, within x between-factor interactions (with an arbitrary number of factors and levels per factor), and the option to use randomization tests.
 The package includes the multiple and hierarchical regression function teg_regression.

 For Matlab, the basic usage is: O = teg_RMA(M, levels, varnames)